mathworks/MATLAB-Simulink-Challenge-Project-Hub/Classroom Challenge Projects/Projects/Quarter-Car Suspension Modeling and Simulation with Simscape Multibody/README.md

 - [Mass-Spring-Damper in Simulink and Simscape](https://www.mathworks.com/help/simscape/ug/mass-spring-damper-in-simulink-and-simscape.html)

-Your solution must include:

-- A runnable `*.slx` model of the quarter-car corner using **Simscape Multibody**
-- A MATLAB-based **automated test runner** that executes all road cases and computes metrics
-- A tuning workflow (manual sweep or simple optimization) with before/after results

 ### Suggested Steps:
 Open the "QuarterCarSuspension_StudentProjectTemplate.mlx" Live Script in MATLAB as a starting point for your project.
+The Live Script contains more detailed information for each of the suggested steps.

 1. Start with a baseline quarter-car multibody model
    - Build two rigid bodies:
         - **Sprung mass** (vehicle body corner)